 Ask the Experts

-As previous election analyses have pointed out, low voter turnout persists among certain social groups, and different theories have attempted to understand this issue.
-For additional insight, we turned to a panel of experts in fields such as political science, American studies and racial discrimination.
+For additional insight into why lower voter turnout persists among certain groups, we turned to a panel of experts in fields such as political science, American studies and racial discrimination.
 Click on the panelists’ profiles below to read their bios and thoughts on the following key questions:

 - Why are minority voters less likely to show up at the polls?